 During that time, engineers Luis Favela and Guillermo Wulff were also of great importance, as well as architect José Díaz Escalera.
 “All of them had unique characteristics, but shared the vision of incorporating the construction and stylistic legacy that Romero initiated,” says Morán.
 “Romero used many traditional materials in his structures, but Favela and Wulff began to use more modern structural forms and city materials, yet always covering and accessorizing with traditional materials.
 Thanks to them, new construction elements were incorporated, such as domes, arches and exposed brick walls, among other elements that would henceforth be in high demand and would be part of the architectural heritage of Vallarta,” clarifies Baños.

 Regarding functionalism and Vallarta style (predominating between the late 1940s and early ‘70s), Morán says that both belonged to the modern architecture that was popular globally, characterized by simplicity of shapes and absence of unnecessary ornamentation.
 He says, “During these decades, there was a harmony in the city.
 The buildings and architects, both within the Vallarta style and independently, integrated aspects of modernism—like functionalism—with serrana architecture, creating an evolution and not so much a rupture.”

-With the arrival of postmodernism in the ‘60s and especially the increasing projection of Puerto Vallarta as a tourist destination during the ‘70s, Vallarta style (still maintaining its roots) would begin to evolve in a freer way to meet other stylistic functions and needs, which we will explore in the next part of this special.
+With the arrival of postmodernism in the ‘60s and especially the increasing projection of Puerto Vallarta as a tourist destination during the ‘70s, Vallarta style (still maintaining its roots) would begin to evolve in a freer way to meet other stylistic functions and needs, which we will explore in Part III of the History of Puerto Vallarta Architecture.